networknt/light-4j/docs/content/tools/swagger-codegen.md

 ## Introduction

 Many API projects were done without specifications and API specifications were produced after APIs were on production.
-When using Undertow Framework, design driven is encouraged so swagger specification must be produced before the development is started.
+When using Light-Java-Rest Framework, design driven is encouraged so swagger specification must be produced before the development is started.
 Please see [Development Flow]() for details.

-When Product Onwer starts the API, the first thing is find the swagger specification produced by data architect and generate a server skeleton with swagger codegen.
+When product owner starts the API, the first thing is find the swagger specification produced by data architect and generate a server skeleton with swagger-codegen.

 ## Installation

-#### Install locally
+### Local
-To install the tool locally, go to your working directory and run
+To install the swagger-codegen locally, go to your working directory and run

 ```
 git clone git@github.com:networknt/swagger-codegen.git